Jennifer Han: Professional career

 Han made her professional debut on July 31, 2009, losing via majority decision (MD) over four rounds against Melissa St. Vil at the Pan American Center in Las Cruces, New Mexico.

-After compiling a record of 10–2–1 (1 KO), she challenged reigning champion Ji-Hye Woo for the IFBA featherweight title on March 23, 2014, at the Wooseul Gymnasium in Haenam, South Korea.
+After compiling a record of 10–2–1 (1 KO), she challenged reigning champion Ji-Hye Woo for the International Female Boxers Association featherweight title on March 23, 2014, at the Wooseul Gymnasium in Haenam, South Korea.
 Han suffered the third defeat of her career, losing via ten-round MD.
 Two judges scored the bout 97–95 and 96–93 in favor of Woo while the third judge scored it a draw at 95–95.

 Two fights later, she was scheduled to face Helen Joseph on April 18, 2015, with the vacant IBF female featherweight title on the line.
 However, Joseph was forced to withdraw from the bout after she was unable to obtain a VISA to enter the U.S..
 Fatuma Zarika stepped in as a late replacement, with Han emerging victorious via unanimous decision (UD) to capture the vacant IBF female Intercontinental featherweight title.
 The fight with Joseph for the vacant IBF world title was rescheduled for September 19, and took place at the Don Haskins Center in El Paso, Texas.
 Han captured her first world title via UD with the judges' scorecards reading 98–91, 98–92 and 97–92.
 With the victory, Han became the first world champion boxer from El Paso.

 After two successful defences of her world title, Han faced Olivia Gerula on February 17, 2017, at the Don Haskins Center.
 At the pre-fight weigh-in, Gerula weighed 1.5 lbs over the maximum weight limit, making her ineligible to contest for the IBF championship.
 With the title still on the line for Han, she made a successful defence, winning via UD with all three judges scoring the bout 100–89.

 She made one more defence–a UD victory against Lizbeth Crespo in February 2018–before taking two years away from the sport after giving birth to a child in May 2019.
 Han returned to the ring on February 15, 2020, scoring an eight-round UD victory against Jeri Sitzes in a non-title bout.

-Han relinquished her title in July 2020, and has moved up to the lightweight division.
-Her first fight at the weight is scheduled to take place on September 4, 2021, at the Headingley Rugby Stadium in Leeds, England, against reigning champion Katie Taylor for the undisputed female lightweight championship.
-The bout will be streamed live on DAZN as part of the co-main event for the rematch between Josh Warrington and Mauricio Lara.
+Han relinquished her title in July 2020, and moved up to the lightweight division.
+On September 4, 2021, at Headingley Rugby Stadium in Leeds, England, she challenged reigning champion Katie Taylor for the undisputed female lightweight championship losing the contest by unanimous decision.

+Switching weight divisions again, Han's next fight was a unanimous decision loss to IBF and WBO female super-featherweight world champion Mikaela Mayer at the Orange County Fair & Event Center in Costa Mesa, California, on 9 April 2022.

+She was inducted into the International Women's Boxing Hall of Fame in 2025.

+Personal life

+Han's sister Stephanie is also a professional boxer.